raahulsaxena/raahulsaxena.github.io/_posts/2025-03-14-binary-tree.md

     return result;
 }
 ```

-### Explanation:
+### Explanation

-•	A queue is used to store nodes of the tree.
+•A queue is used to store nodes of the tree.
-•	The size of the queue at each level is captured to determine the number of nodes on that level.
+•The size of the queue at each level is captured to determine the number of nodes on that level.
-•	Nodes are processed one level at a time, and their children are added to the queue for the next level.
+•Nodes are processed one level at a time, and their children are added to the queue for the next level.

 ## Pattern 3: Views of Binary Tree